 Child custody can be the most contentious part of going through a divorce.
-We know you want what is best for your family, but you may have questions on how to achieve that.
+We know you want what’s best for your family, but you may have questions on how to achieve that.
 We’ve compiled some of the concerns many parents undergoing custody battles face.

 Child custody can be changed via a child custody agreement modification.
 These are critical as verbal modifications typically don’t stand up in court.
 Most often, child custody can be modified when it is in the best interest of the child or the custodial parent is moving and wishes to relocate the child.

 Can child custody be in a prenup?

 Even if it were included in a prenuptial agreement, a court would not follow what a prenup says about child custody.
 It would never be considered valid.
 There are various factors to determine the best interest of the child that cannot be determined before a child is born.

 Can child custody be settled out of court?

 Child custody can be settled out of court through negotiations between parents and attorneys through alternative dispute resolution.

 In many cases, child custody cases are resolved via alternative dispute resolution.
 This allows both parties to have a say in the child’s future and living arrangements.

 Who gets child custody in a divorce? / What are the requirements for child custody?

 Child custody is determined by a variety of factors in a divorce.
 While it is assumed the mother will get custody of the child or children, the court will review:

 - Drug and alcohol abuse